emqx/emqx-docs/en_US/development/python.md

 ## Paho Python usage example

-This example contains the complete code of Paho Python in Python connecting to EMQ X Broker, sending and receiving messages:
+This example contains the complete code of Paho Python in Python connecting to EMQX Broker, sending and receiving messages:

 ```python